xiaoyang4c/skills-github-pages/_posts/2024-04-30-APIO-Bridges15.md

 ----------
 Omg I'm finally done with this question.
 I spent 2 days learning how to set up latex, solving and typing this question.
 I hope it's worth it, the problem is quite cool.
 I am too lazy to format my previous blog, but ig it will be funny to look back at my progress 🤡.
 Idk if this will ever be useful, I hope it will but it probably helped me get better at explaining and proving ideas.
+Kinda funny that the key ideas of this problem can be proved with just marginalist principle 🤡.